What exactly is Law Firm Automation?

 Clients recognize the value of a lawyer’s technical skill and experience and are willing to pay for the application of this to help guide commercial decisions, manage risk, enforce rights and pursue opportunities – provided they feel confident that the sticker price reflects the most efficient and effective application of resources to provide the value delivered.

 Clients don’t want to pay top dollar for the time of an experienced lawyer generating a standard form employment agreement, or advising on what is and what isn’t permissible under a statutory scheme when they have answered the same questions in the same manner multiple times before.
 They want to ensure that aspects of that process that can be standardized, streamlined and automated have been, and that any human intervention and thought process involved is essential to ensuring the quality and value of the service.

-The rise in leveraging technology, specifically automation, is the reaction to this expectation of increased legal output from firms.
+The rise in leveraging technology, specifically law firm automation, is the reaction to this expectation of increased legal output from firms.
 Tools which improve internal efficiency to deliver greater output are essential in addressing these demands, and as firms develop their technology roadmap, a client-centric approach is essential in achieving long-term relationships where bespoke solutions are designed based on client’s operational needs.
 Ultimately, this enables firms to become strategic partners for in-house legal teams, allowing them to use these solutions to further increase their value.

 How Do Law Firms Become Strategic Partners with Their Clients?